 The minimalistic Jaeger-LeCoultre Master Ultra Thin Reserve de Marche (Ref.
 Q1372520) series was presented during the SIHH 2012 show.
 Equipped with power reserve indicators, members of the new collection were thinner, more legible, and even more elegant than previous iterations.

 The slightly facelifted 2012 Jaeger-LeCoultre Master Control is (at least the version in a discreet -and also way more affordable- stainless steel body, ref.
 Q1548420) a nice entry-level model for those buying their first “Real Swiss Made” timekeeper.

 For the year 2012, the Swiss watchmaking giant that became a legend after the introduction of its pre-war Reverso model, has prepared a defiantly post-modern Jaeger-LeCoultre Grande Reverso 1931 Rouge (ref.
-Q278856J): a new version of its limited edition Grande Reverso Ultra Thin Tribute to 1931 timepiece (refs.
-Q2788570 & Q2782521) that was presented exactly a year ago on December 2010.
+Q278856J): a new version of its limited-edition Grande Reverso Ultra Thin Tribute to 1931 presented exactly a year ago in December 2010.

 This year JLC has updated its Perpetual Calendar collection with the new Jaeger-LeCoultre Master Eight Days Perpetual 40 (ref.
 Q1612520).
 Now available in an 18-karat rose gold case and still featuring the same sophisticated, slightly off-white dial with lots of sub-dials and other indicators, the timekeeper still makes a strong impression and maybe an interesting choice for a person looking for a dressy “complication” watch.